 - 2007-2017 – senior engineer in Yugra State University, Environmental Dynamics and Global Climate Change-UNESCO chair

 - 2017-present – senior researcher ibid., senior engineer in Mukhrino Field Station of Yugra State University

 PhD work in ecology (biology): Fungal communities of raised bogs in middle taiga zone of West Siberia

-Publications: totally about 40 research articles published, including 19 papers in peer reviewed scientific journals, 18 conference proceedings, 2 datasets in GBIF (see total list of publications).
+Publications: totally about 32 papers in peer reviewed scientific journals (10 indexed by Scopus and Web of Science), 24 conference proceedings, 5 datasets in GBIF (see total list of publications) (for 09.11.2019).